Below follows a list of the most important features

 - Structured PICOs: Define your PICO using freetext and codes from various ontologies

-- Develop your evidence profiles with dicotomous outcomes, continous outcomes and Practical consequenses
+- Develop your evidence profiles with dicotomous outcomes, continous outcomes, narrative outcomes and Practical consequenses

 - Link studies/references directly to effect estimates in the evidence profile.
 This way you and your users will know where all the numbers are taken from.
 The Evidence profiles become more transparent and it is easer to update and adapt